 This is one of these sleeper things.

-You know, movies, pop culture, very influential, a lot of people.
+You know, movies, pop culture, very influential.

 If it happens in a movie, it's real.

-And so this is one of these things that's happening, at least in the political sphere under the radar.
+And so this is one of these things that's happening, at least in the political sphere, under the radar.

 It'll be fascinating to watch.

-It's going to open in um, well, not open, it'll it'll play in a thousand seventy-five theaters this weekend, and it's already doing gangbusters in New York and a Hollywood reporter can't figure it out.
+And it's already doing gangbusters in New York and the Hollywood Reporter can't figure it out.

 I mean, this is a real deal.

-Where else, for example, can you experience fine dining, Broadway shows, 3D movies, rock climbing, spa treatments, and more, all in one beautiful location while you are moving.
+Where else, for example, can you experience fine dining, Broadway shows, 3D movies, rock climbing, spa treatments, and more, all in one beautiful location while you are moving?

 If you guessed a cruise ship, you're right.

-Friend or spouse, you'll be sent on Rush Revere's Caribbean cruise aboard one of the world's largest Primo Krim de Krim cruise ships.
+One lucky winner and a friend, we won't ask who, friend or spouse, you'll be sent on Rush Revere's Caribbean cruise aboard one of the world's largest primo creme de la creme cruise ships.

 You'll board in Fort Lauderdale.